tolribeiro/tolribeiro.github.io/_posts/2020-01-28-increasing-productivy-with-thyme-app-a-web-version.markdown

 Back to Thyme, there is also a little feature that comes in handy, which is the export option.

-Overall, the idea of a timer is straightforward, but the solutions I had found prior to Thyme all seemed overly engineered or full of features that distracted me from the real objective: helping me track how long did it take to finish a task.
+Overall, the idea of a timer is straightforward, but the solutions I had found prior to Thyme all seemed overly engineered which distracted me from the real objective: helping me track how long did it take to finish a task.

 # Con: Thyme is Mac OS only

 Hopefully I've convinced you that that little app is awesome by now, but the con is that Thyme is currently only written for Mac OS (until now I guess).

-As I have been using Windows a lot for the past months, I just started to fill the void.
-The daily use of the app made it stick like a habit.
+As I have been using Windows a lot for the past months, I just started to feel the void.
+The daily use of the app stuck like a habit.

 It had become part of my daily activities and I was missing it a lot.
 It had definitely become part of my daily routine: sit down to concentrate, start Thyme.
 Then I had an idea...